Coalición Floresta Logo Coalición Floresta Search Buscar

 Source: Own elaboration 2 From 8:00 p.m. to 6:00 a.m. the following day.

-First, a flat rate is calculated per company using the following formula:
+First, a flat rate per company is calculated using the following formula:

 3 10% for routes whose travel distance is equal to or less than 25 km.
 5% for routes whose travel distance is greater than 25 km.